Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Make sure you check the first sheet for accuracy before allowing them to proceed to the second sheet.

-- Support: Allow struggling students to use number lines or manipulatives to help them solve the math problems.
+- Allow struggling students to use number lines or manipulatives to help them solve the math problems.

 - During Guided Practice, look for students who are taking turns, following directions, and remaining on-task.